Questions for an Estate Agent.

 In vetting a real estate agent’s experience level, the next thing you should ask is how many transactions they’ve done so far this year.
 The exact number doesn’t matter as much as the impression that you get of how well they’re doing at keeping business consistent.

-Whether you want to sell your residential property or buy a new real estate investment, a house or an apartment, your private Property Angel is here to help you find your dream home.
+Whether you want to sell your residential property or buy a new real estate investment, a house or an apartment, Property Angels is here to help you find your next majestic home.

 Ideally, you’ll want to go with someone who works in the industry consistently, rather than part-time or sporadically.
 Odds are, they’ll have more expertise to loan you as you work together toward buying or selling your home.